 When stress never seems to end, work deadlines feel like an assassin stalking you every day.
 How will you keep up?
 Add to this the feelings of anxiety and overwhelm that there are never enough minutes to do all you need to do.
 Or take care of everyone expecting you to serve them.

 You keep your head to the grindstone because you’ve made commitments to reaching certain deadlines.
 There are people waiting for you to deliver.
 But you don’t have the energy, confidence, and strength to push through another twelve hour slog.
-Yet you do it anyways because that’s what’s required for you to reach your goals.
+But it doesn’t stop at work, does it?

-Why choose to let this be your every day experience?
+Don’t choose to let this be your daily experience

 What does it look like to take care of ourselves so that we have more enough energy, care, time and love for others that we want to work with?